SmartGridandCity/DrahiX_power_consumption_forecast-/README.md

-# DrahiX_power_consumption_forecast

-non-stationnary time series forecast benchmark using DrahiX power consumption,

-dataset : 1h granularity, 42 481 rows, from 2016 to 2021, 1 building divided in 7 zones (T1, ...
-T7) and the sum of all columns (TGBT)

-Implementation of deep learning model with Tensorflow :
-  CNN-LTSM
-  Seq2Seq
-  TCN-LTSM
-  Attention-BiLTSM
-  Seq2Seq-Attention
-  Multihead-Attention
-  Time2Vec-BiLTSM
-  Time2Vec-Transformer

-  Benchmark from 1 to 24h, with 168 and 672 h of window data, on the 8 columns.

 # DrahiX Power Consumption Forecast
 This repository provides a non-stationary time series forecast benchmark using DrahiX power consumption dataset.
 The dataset has a 1-hour granularity and contains 42,481 rows from 2016 to 2021.
 The data is from a single building divided into 7 zones (T1 to T7) and the sum of all columns (TGBT).